Kaikhosru Shapurji Sorabji: As a composer

 Many of Sorabji's works are written for the piano or have an important piano part.
 His writing for the instrument was influenced by composers such as Liszt and Busoni, and he has been called a composer-pianist in their tradition.
 Godowsky's polyphony, polyrhythms and polydynamics were particularly influential and led to the regular use of the sostenuto pedal and systems of three or more staves in Sorabji's keyboard parts; his largest such system appears on page 124 of his Third Organ Symphony and consists of 11 staves.
 In some works, Sorabji writes for the extra keys available on the Imperial Bösendorfer.
 While its extended keyboard includes only additional low notes, at times he called for extra notes at its upper end.

 Sorabji's piano writing has been praised by some for its variety and understanding of the piano's sonorities.
+(Note: Sorabji's orchestration, in turn, has been sharply criticised.)
 His approach to the piano was non-percussive, and he emphasised that his music is conceived vocally.
 He once described Opus clavicembalisticum as "a colossal song", and the pianist Geoffrey Douglas Madge compared Sorabji's playing to bel canto singing.
 Sorabji once said, "If a composer can't sing, a composer can't compose."

 Some of Sorabji's piano pieces strive to emulate the sounds of other instruments, as seen in score markings such as "quasi organo pieno" (like a full organ), "pizzicato" and "quasi tuba con sordino" (like a tuba with mute).
 In this respect, Alkan was a key source of inspiration: Sorabji was influenced by his Symphony for Solo Piano and the Concerto pour piano seul, and he admired Alkan's "orchestral" writing for the instrument.

 Organ music

 Besides the piano, the other keyboard instrument to occupy a prominent position in Sorabji's output is the organ.
 Sorabji's largest orchestral works have organ parts, but his most important contribution to the instrument's repertoire are his three organ symphonies (1924; 1929–32; 1949–53), all of which are large-scale tripartite works that consist of multiple subsections and last up to nine hours.
 Organ Symphony No. 1 was regarded by Sorabji as his first mature work and he numbered the Third Organ Symphony among his finest achievements.
 He considered even the best orchestras of the day to be inferior to the modern organ and wrote of the "tonal splendour, grandeur and magnificence" of the instruments in Liverpool Cathedral and the Royal Albert Hall.
+(Note: A separate page with Sorabji's comment is part of the microfilm of Organ Symphony No. 3 made in the 1950s.)
 Organists were described by him as being more cultured and having sounder musical judgement than most musicians.